11th Nuneaton (Weddington) Scout Group

 The uniforms have changed, with major changes coming in 1967 and 2001.

-In 2002 the whole Scouting Programme was updated.
-For details, see the New Programme page.
+In 2002 the whole Scouting Programme was updated, and again in 2015.

 What is Scouting?